Let's talk TRM here, I want to share what I know about TRM and learn some more as well...

 Management: 'The group of individuals who make decisions about how a business is run' or 'The initiation and maintenance of an investment portfolio'.
 Management in business and human organization activity is simply the act of getting people together to accomplish desired goals.
 Management comprises planning, organizing, staffing, leading or directing, and controlling an organization (a group of one or more people or entities) or effort for the purpose of accomplishing a goal.
 Resourcing encompasses the deployment and manipulation of human resources, financial resources, technological resources, and natural resources.
 Risk management is activity directed towards the assessing, mitigating (to an acceptable level) and monitoring of risks.

-: The practice of creating economic value in a firm by using financial instruments to manage exposure to risk, particularly Credit risk and market risk.
+Financial Risk Management: The practice of creating economic value in a firm by using financial instruments to manage exposure to risk, particularly Credit risk and market risk.
 Other types include Foreign exchange, Shape, Volatility, Sector, Liquidity, Inflation risks, etc. Similar to general risk management, financial risk management requires identifying its sources, measuring it, and plans to address them.
 Financial risk management can be qualitative and quantitative.
 As a specialization of risk management, financial risk management focuses on when and how to hedge using financial instruments to manage costly exposures to risk.

 Trading (Financial or Commodities) always involves some risk and that risk needs to be managed (minimized and still attain maximum profit), that's TRM in a nutshell.
 The nutshell will break and I'll try to spread the TRM knowledge much more soon!!!